Divorce is likely to be one of the most significant, difficult and painful events you will ever experience in your life.

 For more than 20 years, Founder and Divorce Mediator Joe Dillon has been helping individuals, couples and corporations mediate a myriad of complex issues and intractable problems by utilizing his experience with negotiation, finance and interpersonal relationships.

-And we're proud of Joe's high resolution rate which has been 98% or higher every year we've been in practice.
+And we're proud of Joe's high resolution rate which has been 98% or greater every year we've been in practice.
 Which means that with Joe's help, our clients reached a successfully mediated agreement, privately in mediation and out of court.